-Bath 2013 Special Olympics National Summer Games are underway
+Susan Boyle among spectators as Bath 2013 Special Olympics National Summer Games get underway at University

 Hundreds of athletes with intellectual disabilities went into action on the opening day of the Bath 2013 Special Olympics GB National Summer Games.